 INGREDIENTS: Water, Corn Syrup, Sweet Pickle Relish (Cucumbers,Corn Syrup, Sugar, Distilled Vinegar, Salt, Onions, Spice, Pepper,Alum, Calcium Chloride, Natural Flavors, Polysorbate 80, Turmeric), Tomato Paste, Sugar, Soybean Oil, Distilled Vinegar, Contains Less than 2% of Egg Yolk, Salt, Natural Flavors, Modified Food Starch, Garlic Powder, Onion (Dehydrated), Spice, Xanthan Gum,Carrageenan, Coloring, Phosphoric Acid, Lactic Acid, Sorbic Acid,Sodium Benzoate, Calcium Disodium EDTA (to Preserve Freshness), Tocopheryl Acetate (Vitamin E).

 Holy Rust Buckets Batman! haha I can’t tell you which Batman movie that came from or who the actor was playing that role, the only thing I walked away remembering was that phrase.
-Sometimes it comes in handy, specially during moments like these.
-I encourage you to make this recipe and then share with me the first words that come out of your mouth… remember this is a family friendly site. :)
+Sometimes it comes in handy, especially during moments like these.
+I encourage you to make this recipe and then share with me the first words that come out of your mouth… remember this is a family-friendly site. :)

 Yields 3 3/4 cups

 - 1 cup raw cashews, soaked 2 +hours

 - 1/2 cup sun-dried tomatoes, rehydrated in 3/4 cup warm water